Paul Hackett (veteran advocate): Results and reactions

-attempted to fool the voters by masking the stench of his liberalism, using President Bush and the uniform of the military as a deodorant...
-I voted for the tax-raising Schmidt but had to hold my nose to do it.
-I figured it was the lesser of the two evils.

-Jerome Armstrong stated in TomPaine.com that the returns tapped into the growing movement within the Democratic Party willing to take the Republicans head on about the direction of this nation.

 Former President Bill Clinton recognized Hackett in an October 23, 2006, speech saying "I hope Paul Hackett sees that his courage to make people see the truth about our policy in Iraq, is now sweeping the nation."

-2006 campaign
+2006 United States Senate election

-Hackett on October 24, 2005, announced he would seek the Democratic nomination to challenge incumbent United States Senator Mike DeWine after rejecting a second run against Schmidt.
-Sherrod Brown, a congressman from northern Ohio and two-term Ohio Secretary of State, had rejected efforts by the Democratic Senatorial Campaign Committee to recruit him to the race in the summer of 2005 and had on August 17, publicly declared he would not run.
-Brown changed his mind and declared he would run, angering Hackett who claimed Brown had promised him he would stay out of the race, a claim Brown denies.
+On October 24, 2005, Hackett announced he would seek the Democratic nomination to challenge incumbent United States Senator Mike DeWine after rejecting a second run against Schmidt.
+Initially, Congressman Sherrod Brown had rejected efforts by the Democratic Senatorial Campaign Committee to recruit him to the race in the summer of 2005.
+By October, however, Brown changed his mind and declared he would run, shortly after Hackett stated he would announce his candidacy.
+One issue Hackett faced in his campaign was the status of his Marine Corps Reserve unit possibly returning to Iraq during the campaign.
+Hackett had said he expected to return to Iraq in 2006.

 On February 13, 2006, Hackett announced that he was withdrawing from the race and ending his political career.
-Hackett told The New York Times that Senate Minority Leader Harry Reid and New York Senator Chuck Schumer recently had asked him to withdraw.
+Hackett told The New York Times that Senate Minority Leader Harry Reid and New York Senator Chuck Schumer had asked him to withdraw.
 He further contends that Schumer sabotaged his fundraising efforts and actively worked against his campaign.
 Hackett said, "For me, this is a second betrayal ... first, my government misused and mismanaged the military in Iraq, and now my own party is afraid to support candidates like me."
 On March 14, 2006, he appeared on an episode of The Daily Show on a segment which satirized the mainstream Democratic Party's criticism of Hackett.

-One issue Hackett faced in his campaign is the status of his Marine Corps Reserve unit, which may deploy back to Iraq during the campaign.
-Hackett had said he expected to return to Iraq in 2006.

-Hackett later reconciled with Brown and backed his successful Senate campaign.